 Ginny Wilder, Rector

-The Rev. Ginny Wilder held her first service as Priest at St. Anne’s on Sunday, September 24, 2017.
-A native of South Carolina, Ginny came to Winston-Salem after serving as associate Rector at Trinity Episcopal Parish in Wilmington, Delaware since May 2012.
-In the Diocese of Delaware, she served on the Bishop’s executive council, the diocesan council, clergy development team and was an active member of the Practical Approaches to Cross Cultural Transformation ministry.
+The Very Rev. Ginny Wilder held her first service as Rector at St. Anne’s on Sunday, September 24, 2017.
+A native of South Carolina, Ginny came to Winston-Salem after serving as associate Rector at Trinity Episcopal Parish in Wilmington, Delaware for five and a half years.
+Ginny currently serves on the diocesan council, the charter committee for lifelong Christian formation, the charter committee for campus chaplains and young adult ministry, committee for Latino ministry and the MRST Grant board for the diocese.
+Ginny is currently the dean of the Winston Salem Episcopal convocation.

 Ginny believes her call is to help build community both on and off the church grounds using creative means to bring God’s people together.
-Prior to entering seminary in 2009, she had been training and development manager for Biltmore Estate Information and Sales Center in Asheville, N.C.
+Prior to completing an M. Div at Virginia Theological Seminary 2012, she had been the training and development manager for Biltmore Estate Information and Sales Center in Asheville, N.C.
 Ginny also holds a B.A. in sociology and anthropology from Warren Wilson College and a M.S. in human resources development from Western Carolina University.
 In addition to being a priest, she is also a musician who has released seven albums.
 Ginny and her wife, Barbie, are excited to be a part of the St. Anne’s community and actively participate in the rich faith and civic life available in Winston-Salem.

 David Pegg, Director of Music